December 4th 1937 saw the first appearance of Desperate Dan and the comic that gave him life – the Dandy.

-Apparently in the first years of life he was a sort of outlaw – a desperado, hence the handle ‘desperate’ – but after a short time he became as we all know him a much more friendly character on the right side of the law.
+In the first years of life he was a sort of outlaw – a desperado, hence the handle ‘desperate’ – but after a short time he became as we all know him a much more friendly character on the right side of the law.

 Desperate Dan resides in Cactusville, Texas and his favourite meal is cow pie, a huge meat pie with real cow horns sticking out of the crust.

 She was followed in 1945 by nephew Danny and niece Katy in 1957.
 When Dan asks Danny and Katy the quickest way around a hill.
 Danny goes over it and Katy goes round it.